Australian and New Zealand Disability News

-Disability support pensioners thinking about traveling outside Australia must contact Centrelink before leaving the country.
+- Disability support pensioners considering traveling outside Australia must contact Centrelink before leaving the country.

-In 2012 - 13, an estimated 312,539 Australians accessed disability support services, according to a report released by the Australian Institute of Health and Welfare (AIHW).
+- In 2012 - 2013, an estimated 312,539 Australians assessed disability support services, according to a report released by the Australian Institute of Health and Welfare (AIHW).

-- It is estimated that around 10,000 people in Australia live with a spinal cord injury
+- It is estimated that around 10,000 people in Australia currently live with a spinal cord injury.

 - The aging of the Australian population and longevity are leading to increasing numbers of people with a disability with a severe or profound limitation (National Disability Strategy, 2008).